 Anchor Standard The student demonstrates an understanding of 9-12 Content Standard Therefore, the student is able to Civics Anchor Standard 6 Civic and Political Institutions and Systems SS.9-12.6.1 Explain the philosophies, ideals, processes, and documents that the Constitution was based upon to create a representative democracy.
 SS.9-12.6.2 Compare and contrast various political philosophies and how they form various types of governments.
 SS.9-12.6.3 Analyze the U.S. Constitution and explain how it incorporates the principles of the rule of law, popular sovereignty, separation of powers, checks and balances, federalism, and limited government.
 SS.9-12.6.4 Distinguish the powers and responsibilities of local, state, Indigenous, Tribal, national, and international civic and political institutions.
 SS.9-12.6.5 Take a position based on evidence about the purpose, processes, strengths, and weaknesses of the structure of the U.S. government.
 SS.9-12.6.6 Evaluate efforts to adapt and redesign the U.S. Constitution and political institutions over time.
 SS.9-12.6.7 Formulate an informed opinion and engage in productive discourse on how we balance individual liberties and public good.
 SS.9-12.6.8 Evaluate citizens' and institutions' effectiveness in addressing social and political problems at the local, state, Tribal, national, and/or international levels.
+SS.9-12.6.9 Identify overlapping forms of citizenship and noncitizenship that people can hold in the United States.
 SS.9-12.6.10 Examine how the concept of citizenship has been used to expand or deny rights to various groups throughout U.S. history.

 Anchor Standard The student demonstrates an understanding of 9-12 Content Standard Therefore, the student is able to Civics Anchor Standard 7 Participation and Deliberation SS.9-12.7.1 Evaluate how fundamental U.S. principles have been interpreted over time and how they currently shape policy debates.
 SS.9-12.7.2 Use data and evidence to determine how bias in the media impacts political participation.
 SS.9-12.7.3 Use strategies to evaluate current event sources for bias and identify noncredible sources.
 SS.9-12.7.4 Evaluate the effects of political socialization on developing and maintaining political ideologies within the United States.
 SS.9-12.7.5 Evaluate the effectiveness of political action in changing government systems and policy.
 SS.9-12.7.6 Use civic virtues to deliberate on and discuss solutions to core conflicts in representative democracy.
+SS.9-12.7.7 Using data and evidence, examine influences on and barriers to voter participation and voter behavior.
 SS.9-12.7.8 Examine different electoral systems in the United States and explain how to register to vote.
 SS.9-12.7.9 Develop a position regarding the most effective electoral system at the local, Tribal, state, or national level based on evidence from multiple sources and perspectives.